Miras-03/Truck-Control/README.md

 # Truck-Control
-This repository is made for JuniorPath course from unity learn.
+This repository is made for "JuniorProgrammerPathway" course from unity learn.